By Ed Muniz- Photos by Laura Stubbs and Lauren Gray

 A judge since 1992 and so steeped in the development of the rules and scoring for YCADA, Lisa is among the experts providing their knowledge to the Chicagoland Pop Warner Eras Tour event in Oswego.

 “We use comparative scoring, at every level in YCADA is set up with a scoring grid where coaches understand in order to meet a certain scoring criteria, they need to perform certain types of skills.
 We have judges that track all of those skills and then put that up against our scoring grid and determine where certain skills in each category fall within the scoring grid.
-We see where each teams falls withing the scoring grid in each category”
+We see where each teams falls within the grid in each category”

 Traditionally there are about 15 categories on a scoring sheet